google/statechart/README.md

 It extends the conventional state machine formalism with Hierarchy, Concurrency and Communication.

-[SCXML](https://www.w3.org/TR/scxml/) is a W3C standard based on StaeCharts.
+[SCXML](https://www.w3.org/TR/scxml/) is a W3C standard based on StateCharts.
 This is a C++ library that implements the SCXML specification.
 Instead of XML, a StateChart is represented as a StateChart protobuf.